 Certain information contained in this Annual Information Form, including any information as to Barrick's strategy, projects, plans or future financial or operating performance, constitutes "forward-looking statements".
 All statements, other than statements of historical fact, are forward-looking statements.
-The words "believe", "expect", "anticipate", "contemplate", "vision", "target", "plan", "opportunities", "objective", "pursuit", "assume", "goal", "aim", "intend", "intention", "project", "continue", "budget", "estimate", "potential", "strategy", "prospective", "following", "future", "aim", "target", "commitment", "guidance", "outlook", "forecast", "may", "will", "can", "could", "should", "schedule", "would" and similar expressions identify forward-looking statements.
+The words "believe", "expect", "anticipate", "contemplate", "vision", "target", "plan", "opportunities", "objective", "pursuit", "assume", "goal", "aim", "intend", "intention", "project", "continue", "budget", "ongoing", "estimate", "potential", "strategy", "prospective", "following", "future", "commitment", "ramp-up", "guidance", "outlook", "forecast", "may", "will", "can", "could", "should", "schedule", "would" and similar expressions identify forward-looking statements.
 Forward-looking statements are necessarily based upon a number of estimates and assumptions related to the factors set forth below that, while considered reasonable by Barrick as at the date of this Annual Information Form in light of management's experience and perception of current conditions and expected developments, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 Known and unknown factors could cause actual results to differ materially from those projected in the forward-looking statements and undue reliance should not be placed on such statements and information.
 Such factors include, but are not limited to:

-- fluctuations in the spot and forward price of gold, copper or certain other commodities (such as silver, diesel fuel, natural gas and electricity); - risks associated with projects in the early stages of evaluation and for which additional engineering and other analysis is required; - risks related to the possibility that future exploration results will not be consistent with the Company's expectations, that quantities or grades of reserves will be diminished, and that resources may not be converted to reserves; - risks associated with the fact that certain of the initiatives described in this Annual Information Form are still in the early stages and may not materialize; - changes in mineral production performance, exploitation and exploration successes; - risks that exploration data may be incomplete and considerable additional work may be required to complete further evaluation, including but not limited to drilling, engineering and socioeconomic studies and investment; - · the speculative nature of mineral exploration and development; - lack of certainty with respect to foreign legal systems, corruption and other factors that are inconsistent with the rule of law; - changes in national and local government legislation, taxation, controls or regulations and/or changes in the administration of laws, policies, and practices, including the potential impact of proposed changes to Chilean law on the status of value-added tax ("VAT") refunds received in Chile in connection with the development of the Pascua-Lama project and the Government of Mali's implementation of the agreed extension of the Loulo mining convention; - expropriation or nationalization of property and political or economic developments in Canada, the United States, Argentina, Chile, Côte d'Ivoire, the Dominican Republic, the Democratic Republic of the Congo (the "DRC"), Egypt, Mali, Pakistan, Papua New Guinea, Peru, Saudi Arabia, Tanzania, or Zambia or other countries in which Barrick does or may carry on business in the future; - risks relating to political instability in certain of the jurisdictions in which Barrick operates; - timing of receipt of, or failure to comply with, necessary permits and approvals; - non-renewal of key licences by governmental authorities; - failure to comply with environmental and health and safety laws and regulations; - increased costs and physical and transition risks related to climate change, including extreme weather events, resource shortages, emerging policies and increased regulations relating to
+- fluctuations in the spot and forward price of gold, copper or certain other commodities (such as silver, diesel fuel, natural gas and electricity); - risks associated with projects in the early stages of evaluation and for which additional engineering and other analysis is required; - risks related to the possibility that future exploration results will not be consistent with the Company's expectations, that quantities or grades of reserves will be diminished, and that resources may not be converted to reserves; - risks associated with the fact that certain of the initiatives described in this Annual Information Form are still in the early stages and may not materialize; - changes in mineral production performance, exploitation and exploration successes; - risks that exploration data may be incomplete and considerable additional work may be required to complete further evaluation, including but not limited to drilling, engineering and socioeconomic studies and investment; - the speculative nature of mineral exploration and development; - lack of certainty with respect to foreign legal systems, corruption and other factors that are inconsistent with the rule of law; - changes in national and local government legislation, taxation, controls or regulations and/or changes in the administration of laws, policies, and practices, including changes in U.S. trade, tariff and other controls on imports and exports, tax, immigration or other policies that may impact relations with other countries, result in retaliatory policies, lead to increased costs and/or limited availability for raw materials, components and equipment, or impact Barrick's existing operations and growth projects; - expropriation or nationalization of property and political or economic developments in Canada, the United States, Argentina, Chile, Côte d'Ivoire, the Dominican Republic, the Democratic Republic of the Congo (the "DRC"), Ecuador, Jamaica, Mali, Pakistan, Papua New Guinea, Peru, Saudi Arabia, Senegal, Tanzania, or Zambia or other countries in which Barrick does or may carry on business in the future; - risks relating to political instability in certain of the jurisdictions in which Barrick operates; - timing of receipt of, or failure to comply with, necessary permits and approvals; - non-renewal of key licenses by governmental authorities; - failure to comply with environmental and health and safety laws and regulations; - increased costs and physical and transition risks related to climate change, including extreme weather events, resource shortages, emerging policies and increased regulations relating to